 These are the questions of the times.
 Their answer is the new mythos that our culture fashions even now, creating its life anew with its own hands, writing its own story even as it lives it.
 By taking just this one step, to learn about tornadoes and take responsibility for your own safety, you join the great human project of our day.

-Return to Integrated Ways of Knowing and Learning.
+Return to Mythic Ways of Knowing and Learning about Tornadoes.

 You may use the table below to explore the directions, their associated ways of knowing and learning, and an example of each type of learning as applied to understanding tornadoes.